 If you’ve watched any Disney World vlogs, the chances are you’ll know Tim Tracker.
 I cannot recommend watching Tim and Jenn enough, they are fabulous.
 We also really enjoy The WDW Couple, The DFB, Touring Plans, Blair Lamb, Oh Yeah TV, Charlotte Ruff, Disney in Detail, Yaz & Ash, and to be honest I could go on and on as we watch loads more than these!

 We enjoy watching vlogs of people exploring the parks, vloggers sharing favourites, tips and hints and YouTube is also a great place to get a feel for the rides and attractions.
 For us, we’ve watched a few rides to get the kids’ opinions on whether they fancy riding them, as well as getting them excited about their upcoming trip.
 Boo loves watching character meets and parades whilst Little Man likes watching people in the shops, as he tells us everything he wants to buy!
 And we all love Tim.
 Of course.
 In fact, I suspect that spotting Tim in the parks might elicit more screams of delight than Mickey Mouse at this point!

-Read Books and brochures
+Read Disney World Books and Brochures

 As we count down, we need to buy stuff, it’s all a part of it!
 I’m going to split this one into two sections – fun shopping and practical shopping: